 Netrani Island Marine Life: Complete Underwater Guide

-Netrani Island marine life guide: reef fish, turtles, rays, visibility season, and what you can realistically see.
+Netrani Island marine life guide covering reef fish, turtles, rays, coral zones, and what beginner divers can realistically spot.

 Netrani Island marine life is the main reason divers visit Murudeshwar, with reef fish, coral gardens, and seasonal turtle sightings.